 What Is Black Tar Heroin?

-As it sounds, black tar heroin is a cruder form of the illicit opioid that is black and sticky in appearance and texture.
-Also popularly referred to as Mexican black tar heroin due to it being a major export for Mexican cartels, the drug is mostly found West of the Mississippi River in the U.S. and Canada.
+Just as it sounds, Black Tar Heroin is a cruder form of the illicit Opioid that is black and sticky in appearance and texture.
+Also popularly referred to as Mexican Black Tar Heroin due to it being a major export for Mexican cartels, the drug is mostly found west of the Mississippi River in the US and Canada.

-Many hear that black tar heroin isn’t as pure and think that it isn’t as potent as its white, powder form; however, it is just as strong.
+Many hear that Black Tar Heroin isn’t as pure and think that it isn’t as potent as its white, powder form; however, it is just as strong.
 This misconception can easily lead to people overdosing, thinking that they need more to get the same high.
-Because of its crude form, the sticky tar is difficult cannot be used intravenously unless it is diluted into a liquid, typically by heating with a spoon.
-People who have black tar heroin will also smoke it, often on tin foil, or ingest it another way.
+Because of its crude form, the sticky tar is difficult and cannot be used intravenously unless it is diluted into a liquid (typically done by heating it with a spoon).
+People who have Black Tar Heroin will also smoke it, often on tin foil, or ingest it another way.